Reference for agents

 Segment membership context

-You can select up to three segments for the agent to cross-reference each user’s segment membership against when the agent is used in a Canvas.
+You can select up to five segments for the agent to cross-reference each user’s segment membership against when the agent is used in a Canvas.
 Let’s say your agent has segment membership selected for a “Loyalty Users” segment, and the agent is used in a Canvas.
 When users enter an Agent step, the agent can cross-reference if each user is a member of each segment you specified in the agent console, and use each user’s membership (or non-membership) as context for the LLM.

 Brand guidelines